rsnikhil/Experimental_RISCV_Feature_Model/README.md

    These latter two files can be read by a formal ISA spec or universal simulator to contrain its behavior.

-We've only tested it on Python 3.6, and not on any earlier versions of Python.
+This has been tested on Python 3.5.3 and 3.6.5.